Career Support for International Students

 The Culture Walks Program is a 5-week mentorship opportunity connecting students from the Bachelor of Global and International Studies (BGInS) program who are embarking on internships abroad with upper-year Carleton University students with any international work experience.
 As a volunteer Culture Walks Mentor, you will have the opportunity to share your workplace culture with fellow students, develop your leadership skills, enhance your communication skills, and build your resume!

 This is a great opportunity to gain volunteer leadership experience!

 - Open to undergraduate and graduate students

 - Minimum of 2nd year standing; must be in good academic standing

 - Must have international work or volunteer experience

 “I want a job in Canada.
 Where do I start?”
 5-week Workshop Series

 Are you looking for a job in Canada but not sure where to begin?
 Career Services is excited to hold a 5-week workshop series especially designed to support international students in finding a job in Canada!
-Workshops will resume again in January.
+Workshops will resume again in the fall.
 Please check via Carleton Central for details and registration (Learn more about mySuccess here).
 All 5 workshops are open to undergraduate and graduate international students.

 The topics in the workshop series include: